George Gewinner: Military

 With the onset of the American Civil War in April 1861, Gewinner was drawn to service.
 His close friend Patrick Gilmore was tasked by John Albion Andrew of Massachusetts to reorganize "military music-making" and named 'Bandmaster-general' by General Nathaniel P. Banks.
 On 3 October 1861, Patrick Gilmore enlisted full-time as Band Leader of the 24th Infantry regiment, and likely due to the strong friendship between the two men, Gewinner enlisted exactly one week later on 10 Oct 1861 as 'Bandmaster and Chief Musician' with the 99th Infantry regiment.

 The 99th, known as the "Union Coast Guard", or "Bartlett's Naval Brigade", was initially organized by Colonel William A. Bartlett in New York City, though it included many men from Massachusetts.
 Gewinner served one year and mustered out of the 99th Infantry in August 1862, volunteering again with the 4th Massachusetts Cavalry, where he served as band leader through 1865.
 Campaigns engaged by this unit during Gewinner's time include; Appomattox Campaign, 3rd Battle of Petersburg, Battle of High Bridge, and the Battle of Appomattox Courthouse.
 It was reported that Gewinner's band played at the surrender of Robert E. Lee to Ulysses S. Grant at the McLean House near Appomattox Courthouse on April 9, 1865.
 A few months after the surrender, Gewinner mustered out of service again in Boston, Massachusetts Sep 1865.

 After the Civil War ended, Gewinner returned to 'private practice', but in March 1870 at the age of 55 he volunteered once more to serve the Army, this time enlisting in the 6th Infantry Regiment along with two of his sons, Oscar and Otto Gewinner.
 Gewinner was again named 'Bandmaster' and 'Chief Musician'.
 During the 1870s the 6th Infantry Regiment was deployed as a protective force to Ft.
 Buford where they saw action during the Indian Wars in the Dakota and Montana Territories.
-When mustering out in August 1873, Gewinner found he had to defend himself again, but this time not from marauding native warriors - the threat came from his own leadership!